nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 <span>&#10071;</span> Connoisseur will ignore the extra blank spaces typed in between the 'edit' and
 'TITLE_OF_RECOMMENDATION' in the command. <br>

-As shown in Figure 18 below, Connoisseur will prompt you asking whether you would like to make changes to Title/ Category/ Price range/ Location/ RecBy.
+As shown in Figure 18 below, Connoisseur will prompt you asking which field you would like to edit.
 Input either `Title`,`Category`, `Price range`,`Location` or `RecBy`.

 <span>&#10071;</span> These inputs are case-insensitive and Connoisseur will ignore black spaces typed before or after the inputs.<br>